Quick Guide for researchers

 The following laws and regulations should be reviewed:

 - Personal Data Act (1998:204)

 - The regulations by the National Board of Health and Welfare

 2. What variables are collected in what registry?

 Please find a list of the Swedish National Quality registries on our website.
-Here you can also find web addresses of the different registries including a list of variables for each registry:
+Here you can also find web addresses of the different registries.

 The National Board of Health and Welfare holds national health data registries such as the medical birth, causes of death, hospital discharge and prescribed drug register.
 Data from these registries can be jointly processed with data from the national quality registries.
 For more information contact the National Registry Service at The National Board of Health and Welfare:

 Examples of other government agencies that have registries for research purposes include:

 3. Establish contact with the registry

 Contact the registrar or a member of the steering committee to discuss definition of variables or the contents further to ensure it will be possible to use the quality registry data for your purposes.
 You might also consider discussing matters such as: